cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

   -o jsonpath='{.status.demotionToken}'
 ```

-You can also get the `demotationToken` using `cnpg` plugin, by checking the
+You can obtain the `demotionToken` using the `cnpg` plugin by checking the
-status of the cluster, the token is listed in `Demotion token` section.
+cluster's status.
+The token is listed under the `Demotion token` section.

 !!!
 Note
     The `demotionToken` obtained from `cluster-eu-south` will serve as the